Uninett/nav/NOTES.rst

 Location hierarchies are not yet respected by alert profiles and the Netmap.

 Please note that the bulk import format for locations has changed to include the parent location as the second field.
 Both the ``parent`` and the ``description`` fields are now optional.
+This makes it consistent with how organizations are imported.

 Business reports
 ----------------